 Ryan joined the faculty in Molecular and Cellular Biology at the University of Arizona in Fall 2010.
-He is also a member of the BIO5 Institute, the Departments of Ecology and Evolutionary Biology and Epidemiology and Biostatistics, and the Graduate Programs in Applied Mathematics, Genetics, and Statistics.
+He is also a member of the BIO5 Institute, the Departments of Ecology and Evolutionary Biology and Epidemiology and Biostatistics, and the Graduate Programs in Applied Biosciences, Applied Mathematics, Genetics, and Statistics.
 He continues to work on both systems biology and population genetics, with a focus on understanding the evolution of biomolecular networks.

 Xia Wang: (joint with Prof. Guang Yao)